MarcRussell2/car-accident-analysis/README.md

 ## Groups

+Accident Dataset:
-* 49 columns and 3 million rows
+ - 49 columns and 3 million rows
+ - Each row is an accident event

+IRS Dataset:
+ - 153 columns and 1 million rows
+ - Each Zipcode has 6 rows (one for each income division)

 ## Feature Categories